 Digital Object Identifier (DOI)

 Gabler, Conrad M.; Lepley, Adam S.; Uhl, Timothy L.; and Mattacola, Carl G., "Comparison of Transcutaneous Electrical Nerve Stimulation and Cryotherapy for Increasing Quadriceps Activation in Patients With Knee Pathologies" (2015).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 47.